 Saujani proves how one person can generate enormous social change through courageous action.
 In this half self-help book, half call to action, she seeks to inspire younger women to shed societal myths, believe in themselves and accept that failure builds strengths.
 These are not new messages, but Saujani writes from the unusual, unassailable position of having turned her beliefs into action.
 That alone makes her advice (and her inspiring TED Talk) worth heeding.

 Saujani lays bare how society encourages boys to push limits and views male failure as a process that leads to success.
-The societal idea that girls are frail defenseless guides them to pursue predefined professional and personal arenas in which success is certain.
+The societal idea that girls are frail and defenseless guides them to pursue predefined professional and personal arenas in which success is certain.
 They attempt to be perfect in their relationships and professions.

 It takes bravery to retire our perfect girl and trade her in for the new model of brave woman.Reshma Saujani

 Girls who lack constructive criticism from adults don’t learn how to hear and evaluate negative feedback, implement change and move forward.
 Saujani explains that adults compliment boys more for trying, so boys believe they can improve.
 Girls believe that they are either good at something or not.
-Saujani seeks to turn them from this notion.
+Saujani seeks to turn them away from this notion.

 Perfectionism makes women fear that if they aren’t perfect, life will implode.
 Working mothers who put their partners and children ahead of themselves buy into this myth, and so do women who think they must be perfect to climb the corporate ladder, only to be stalled by their fear of failure.
 The perfectionism myth is also linked to the notion that being perfect is synonymous with excellence.
 Saujani emphatically denies this pairing.
 She says the two concepts are no more synonymous than love and obsession.